Orca Tahlequah is a mother again

 The endangered southern resident killer whale, J35, touched hearts in the Pacific Northwest and around the world in August 2018 when she lost a calf that lived only a half-hour.
 She carried the calf for 17 days and 1,000 miles, refusing to let the calf go.

-“It’s fabulous news,” Ken Balcomb, founding director of the Center for Whale Research, said of the new baby, which he documented with Tahlequah in the San Juan Islands on Saturday.
-The gender of the baby is not yet known.
+“It’s fabulous news,” Ken Balcomb, founding director of the Center for Whale Research, said of the new baby, which he documented Saturday in the San Juan Islands.
+The gender is not yet known.

-Tahlequah and several of the southern resident orcas were known to be expecting, after a recent drone survey of the orcas by John Durban, senior scientist at Southhall Environmental Associates and Holly Fearnbach, marine mammal research director of the nonprofit SR3.
+Tahlequah and several of the southern resident orcas were known to be expecting, after a recent drone survey of the orcas by John Durban, senior scientist at Southall Environmental Associates and Holly Fearnbach, marine mammal research director of the nonprofit SR3.

 The photo surveys are used to assess body condition of the southern residents over time.

-“We are really encouraged she carried it to term,” Durban said of the baby, in a text to The Seattle Times Saturday evening.
-“And hope our continued monitoring shows it to be in good condition, and (to) document its growth.”
+“We are really encouraged she carried it to term,” Durban said of the baby, in a text Saturday evening.
+“And hope our continued monitoring shows it to be in good condition, and [to] document its growth.”

-Every calf matters for the J, K and L pods in a population that has dwindled to only 72 orcas, the lowest in more than 40 years.
+Every calf matters for the J, K and L pods in a population that has dwindled to 72 orcas, the lowest in more than 40 years.

 The southern residents have been back in their summer home range of the San Juan Islands for several weeks.

-Deborah Giles, science and research director for Wild Orca, a non-profit, was on the water with all three pods of whales Saturday with her scat sniffing dog to collect fecal samples from the orcas for ongoing research by the University of Washington Center for Conservation Biology.
+Deborah Giles, science and research director for Wild Orca, a nonprofit, was on the water with all three pods Saturday with her scat-sniffing dog to collect fecal samples from the orcas for ongoing research by the University of Washington Center for Conservation Biology.

 “It was a fantastic day with members of all three pods,” she texted from her boat.
 “We were hugely successful, collecting 7 samples, our daily record for the year.